The Difference Between Term And Whole Life Insurance

 Perhaps you get two policies, one 10-year, and one 20-year to cover the most critical phases in your life.

-Staggering policies is known as “laddering,” a common bond strategy which has become more popular recently with term life insurance policies.
+Staggering policies is known as “laddering,” a common bond strategy that has become more popular recently with term life insurance policies.

 Why It Would Be Right for You